About This Disease

 - Use an anti-itch lotion

 If itching is severe, your doctor may recommend a prescription medication.
-Although it is very difficult, try not to scratch.
-Scratching may cause the rash to become infected.
+Although it is very difficult, try not to scratch as doing so may cause the rash to become infected.

-Swimmer’s itch is not reportable in Hawaii, but it is known to be happening.
+Swimmer’s itch is not reportable in Hawaii, but it is known to occur.

 - Do not swim in areas where swimmer’s itch is a known problem or where signs have been posted warning of unsafe water.